 Performed by EXAUDI directed by James Weeks October 2015

-composed with Voyetra Midi Orchestrator Plus piano roll view.
+composed in Voyetra Midi Orchestrator Plus piano roll view.

-Specific and non-specific shapes and forms (words, triangles, etc) encoded in sound; drawn in piano roll view, copy pasted, edited freely or according to various protocols, transposed, modified through midi operations, ie. pitch and rhythm randomisation (0 - 100%), inversion, etc.
+Rational and free shapes and forms (words, triangles, squares, faces, etc) encoded in sound; drawn in piano roll view, copy pasted, edited freely or according to various protocols, transposed, modified through midi operations, ie. pitch and rhythm randomisation (0 - 100%), inversion, etc.